alwayshigh/BTN-AutoDL/README.md

 1. **HexChat v2.12.3**

   ![alt text](http://oi63.tinypic.com/2rna7bo.jpg "Hexchat Python install")
-  **Important:** You will need to rerun hexchat installer to enabled python 2.7 plugin support.
+  **Important:** You will need to rerun hexchat installer to enabled Python 2.7 plugin support.
 If you already have HexChat, reinstalling wont edit your current HexChat settings.

 2. **Python Modules**
   Run Command Prompt as administrator and enter the following: